-Followed my athai's recipe and it turned out very well.
-Sharing the recipe of avakkai pickle today.
+Followed my athai’s recipe and it turned out very well.
+Sharing the recipe for avakkai pickle today.

-- Soak them in water for few minutes ( just to remove impurities if it is cut and bought from store)
+- Soak them in water for a few minutes ( just to remove impurities if it is cut and bought from the store)

 - Drain the water and pat dry the cut mangoes.

-- Dry them in a cotton cloth (preferably white, so that any color will not stick to the mango) inside the house in a airy place for 2 days.
+- Dry them in a cotton cloth (preferably white, so that any color will not stick to the mango) inside the house in an airy place for 2 days.

 - If you don’t get sunlight, heat a pan for 2 minutes and switch off the flame.

-- Put the mustard seeds and let this sit in the hot pan for few minutes.
+- Put the mustard seeds and let them sit in the hot pan for a few minutes.

-- If adding kabuli channa, dry it nicely and add to the bowl.
-Add the mangoes, mustard powder,salt
+- If adding kabuli channa, dry it nicely and add it to the bowl.
+Add the mangoes, mustard powder, salt

 - Add sesame oil to this mixture.

-- Mix this nicely with dry clean spoon.
+- Mix this nicely with a dry clean spoon.

 - let this sit for 3-4 days without touching it.
 Keep it in a clean dry place.

-- Store this in a clean dry place and use clean dry spoon.
-After a month you can transfer it a jar and keep in the refrigerator for later use.
+- Store this in a clean dry place and use a clean dry spoon.
+After a month you can transfer it to a jar and keep it in the refrigerator for later use.

-- Add salt and red chilli powder according to the sourness of the mango.
+- Add salt and red chili powder according to the sourness of the mango.

 - If mangoes are sour follow this proportion.
-Else adjust the red chilli powder and salt accordingly.
+Else adjust the red chili powder and salt accordingly.

-- Use nice red variety of chilli which gives nice colour yet not too hot.
+- Use a nice red variety of chilli which gives nice color yet is not too hot.